 |Will your pool be used for the bettering of you and your family’s overall health?
 Laps and/or gentle exercises are perfect for both athletes and more seasoned swimmers.
 The pool size can be long and slender therefore taking up much less reality in your yard and still serve this purpose.
 Just make sure your pool is long enough (and deep enough) for those wishing to do laps regardless of the overall perimeter that you go with.|

 Only Adults?
 Then divert back to your pool’s purpose to best choose your size.

 Kids?
 (The ones you have now, will have down the road, or those of your visiting friends and family).
 You’ll want to incorporate a shallow end.
 Even if your kids are still in school now, your pool will potentially be around to welcome grandkids too.
 Think of the long game when planning your purchase!

 Older friends and family or anyone with mobility concerns?
 Contemplate your pools accessibility and factor that into the size.

 Out of the “who”, also examine how many.
 The size of your family and friends circle should absolutely play a part when weighing the size of the pool you get.

-HOW MUCH PATIO WOULD YOU LIKE TO HAVE AROUND THE POOL?
+HOW MUCH DECK OR PATIO WOULD YOU LIKE TO HAVE AROUND THE POOL?

-WHAT OTHER ITEMS (GRILLS, FURNITURE, SPA, OUTDOOR KITCHEN, ETC.) WOULD I LIKE TO FIT ON THE PATIO OR IN THE YARD?
+WHAT OTHER ITEMS WOULD YOU LIKE TO FIT ON THE PATIO OR IN THE YARD?